 His knees were jammed in so tightly that he couldn’t stretch out his legs under the seat in front of him.
 When he reclined in his seat, he could lean back only two inches instead of the usual three.

 “It’s ruined the Southwest flying experience,” said Klein, 33.

-Carriers are squeezing seats closer together in order to pack in more passengers – and creating rows with more legroom for people willing to pay more.
-Earlier this year, Southwest Airlines started adding six more seats to its planes, losing an inch of room between seats in the process.
-Even JetBlue Airways, the legroom king, has removed an inch of legroom in the rear of its Embraer E190 aircraft to accommodate expanded legroom in new higher-priced rows.
+Southwest is one of several airlines squeezing seats closer together in order to pack in more passengers, create rows with extra legroom for people willing to pay more, or both.
+Southwest Airlines has started adding six more seats to its planes, losing an inch of room between seats in the process.
+WestJet, out of Canada, is whacking several inches of space to make room for a section of higher-fare seats with extra legroom.

 Even JetBlue Airways, which has long boasted the most legroom in the industry, announced earlier this month that it had removed an inch of legroom in the rear 11 rows of its Embraer E190 aircraft to accommodate expanded legroom in new, higher-priced rows.

 Not only are the cheap seats closer together, there are fewer of them available as some airlines charge extra for window and aisle seats and remove rows to add premium coach sections.
 This makes it harder for families to find affordable seats together and makes travelers who have paid more reluctant to switch seats.
 And with airlines operating fewer flights to fill planes and cut costs, the standard economy seat has become a much harder commodity to come by.

 “You are getting squeezed in all directions,” said Henry Harteveldt, a travel industry analyst with Atmosphere Research Group.

 Legroom is going the way of checked bags, in-flight meals, and pillows — once-free amenities that now come at a cost.
 In a fiercely competitive industry, this allows airlines to offer lower base ticket prices, while generating new revenue from those willing to pay additional fees.